utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/mocking-with-examples.md

     <img alt="Save an example" src="https://assets.postman.com/postman-docs/v10/mock-examples-step3a-v10-2.jpg" width="350px">

 1. To rename the example, select the example name and rename the example to `E1`.
 The request method, URL, and status code are all saved as part of the example.
-Postman uses these items to determine which responses the mock server returns.
+Postman uses these items to decide which responses the mock server returns.

     <img alt="Rename an example" src="https://assets.postman.com/postman-docs/v10/mock-examples-step3c-v10.jpg" width="600px">

-### Step 4: Create a mock server for the collection
+### Create a mock server for the collection

-After you [add an example to your collection](#step-3-save-a-response-as-an-example), you can set up the mock server.
+After you [add an example to your collection](#save-a-response-as-an-example), you can set up the mock server.

 > You can also create a mock server [using the Postman API](/docs/designing-and-developing-your-api/mocking-data/mock-with-api/).